 Movida for Spanish tapas with a twist.

 Taxi Kitchen and Time Out, both on Federation Square

 5. Melbourne makes for a great base for day trips like the Great Ocean Road.
-The Great Ocean Road, or GOR, is a 151 mile (243 kilometer) stretch of ocean-front highway running from Torquay with its wind-swept trees to Allansford.
+The Great Ocean Road, or GOR, is a 151 mile (243 kilometers) stretch of ocean-front highway running from Torquay with its wind-swept trees to Allansford.
 It is widely considered one of the world’s most scenic coastal drives- and for good reason.
-Along the way there are several colorful beach towns and nature sights to visit.
-The best know is The Twelve Apostles, the name given to several impressive limestone rock formations protruding from the ocean.
+Along the way, there are several colorful beach towns and nature sights to visit.
+The best known is The Twelve Apostles, the name given to several impressive limestone rock formations protruding from the ocean.
 Actually, several of these formations have crumbled into the sea over time but the name “Twelve” stuck.
-Who ever heard of The Eight Apostles.
+Who has ever heard of The Eight Apostles?

 Traveling the Great Ocean Road for a day trip from Melbourne makes for a very long day but it is a once-in-a-lifetime adventure not to be missed.
 There is enough to see and do on this drive to delight you for days and even weeks if you want to rent a car and have the time.
 However, if your time is limited, these day trips are the best alternatives.
 We booked a bus trip to the Great Ocean Road at the Information Center at Federation Square.
 Any one of the many information centers in town can also book you but Federation Square is very conveniently located.

 Here is another option for tours in and around Melbourne.

 And if you’re looking for reading material to get you familiarized before you arrive, look no further.
 Also check out Top reasons to visit Melbourne, Australia, part 2.

 Some of the links on this page are affiliate marketing links.
 If you purchase products through these links I make a small commission at no cost to you.